Bonds are low volatility assets

 Empirically speaking, for your Fixed Income allocation to obtain this negative correlation, it needs two things:

 In general, this is achievable on ASX through Fixed Rate ETFs or XTBs.
 A key difference between these two is that XTBs allow you to choose and control your duration whereas a fund requires you to match the duration of the fund – which often tracks an index (we discuss this more here).
 As Term Deposits cannot be sold nor change in price, they do not provide negative correlation.
+Term Deposits may enjoy the benefit of protection under the Financial Claims Scheme.

 Having a combination of negatively correlated assets in your portfolio may produce a more desirable outcome.
 Since bonds and equities are generally negatively correlated, having some XTBs in your portfolio may provide better outcomes for you over time – as well as give you an asset you can sell if your equities have lost a lot of value and you don’t want to sell them.